Permanent Labor Certification: Applying for Permanent Labor Certification

-If the recruitment period ends with no able, willing, and qualified US workers applying, the sponsoring employer can finally apply for a Permanent Labor Certification with DOL by filing form ETA-9089.
+If the recruitment period ends with no qualified and willing US workers applying, the sponsoring employer can finally apply for a Permanent Labor Certification with DOL by filing form ETA-9089.
 By filing the form, the sponsoring employer attests that no minimally qualified and willing U.S. workers could be found.
 As of early 2024, processing of this application takes approximately 12 months, but can take significantly longer if the case is audited by DOL.
 DOL can deny Permanent Labor Certification if it deems proper procedures have not been followed, or request an audit.

 Appeal of Permanent Labor Certification denial

 As with Prevailing Wage Determination decisions, sponsoring employers can appeal DOL denials of Permanent Labor Certifications with BALCA.

-Reduction in recruitment
+Reduction In Recruitment (RIR)

 The original Permanent Labor Certification process, used exclusively up until about 1998, involved a lengthy interview process, whereby instructions were provided after filing the case as to how the employer was to go about recruiting for the position.
 After complying with those instructions, the employer needed to persuasively argue why any U.S. applicants for the position were unqualified - otherwise the petition would be denied.
-Beginning in 1998, a more streamlined approach called Reduction in Recruitment (RIR) was introduced.
-Under RIR, the sequence of events was reversed: the employer first did the recruiting, and then filed the case with evidence that no minimally qualified U.S. workers could be found.
+Beginning in 1998, a more streamlined approach called Reduction In Recruitment (RIR) was introduced.
+Under RIR, the sequence of events was reversed: the employer first did the recruiting, and then filed the case with evidence that no minimally qualified and willing U.S. workers could be found.

 RIR tended to speed processing times up somewhat, so that Permanent Labor Certification times which were previously measured in years began to be measured in months.
 Both regular and RIR Permanent Labor Certification involved filing first with the Department of Labor for the individual state where the job was located (the individual state presumably being most familiar with local labor market conditions) and then, if approved at the state level, the case was then transferred to the federal Department of Labor for final approval.